FreeFalcon/freefalcon-central/README.md

 ## Build Instructions

-For a complete step by step instructions, read the FreeFalcon build manual.docx.
+For a complete step by step instructions, read the FreeFalcon6 build manual.docx.
+It is in the DOCS repository.

 FreeFalcon currently requires Visual Studio 2010, updated to SP1.